 The following is a glossary of terms relating to structural engineering and structural steelwork.

 - Bending moment – The result of actions on a member causing curvature.
 The bending moment is a measure of the bending effect.

 - Bracing – A system of members that provide support at discreet positions within a structure, transferring loads to some fixed positions.
 Typically, vertical bracing, comprising inclined members, is provided in a building to resist lateral loads, such as wind actions, and to provide stability.
 Plan bracing may be provided a lateral link between frames, or to provide positional support.
 Bracing may also refer to the internal members of trusses.

 - Braced frames - Structures where the lateral stability is achieved by providing bracing.
 In this form of frame, the beams are designed as pin-ended.
 The columns are designed using nominal moments, assuming that the beam reaction acts at a nominal eccentricity (typically 100mm) from the face of the column.

 - Edge beam – Beam at the periphery of the structure, which normally supports cladding.

 - Fin plate – A thin vertical plate welded to a beam or a column.
-The fin plate is bolted through a beam web, forming a nominally pinned connection.
+The fin plate laps with and is bolted to a beam web, forming a nominally pinned connection.

-- Lattice girder – A member acting as a beam and consisting of a lattice of elements in which the upper and lower members are the ‘chords’ and the internal inclined elements are the ‘bracing’.
+- Lattice girder – A member acting as a beam and consisting of a lattice of elements in which the longitudinal members are the ‘chords’ and the internal inclined elements are the ‘bracing’.

 - Major axis connection – A connection made to the major axis of the member.
 The major axis has the larger second moment of area (or “inertia”).